djangoadvent/djangoadvent-articles/1.3/doctests.rst

        6 of   6 in test
     ***Test Failed*** 6 failures.

 Good luck debugging any of that.
 If that wasn't bad enough, this is compounded by the fact that doctests don't support any of the usual mechanisms for splitting up your code.
 Where with a unittest you'd have a dozen individual tests, in a doctest you basically have to make them all part of one test, because you don't have ``setUp()``, ``tearDown()``, or ``fixtures`` support.

 They're stupid strings
 ----------------------

-Meaning your editor doesnt't syntax highlight them and tools like ``pyflakes`` or ``pylint`` can't analyze them.
-That is every tool you have at your disposal for understanding your code is rendered useless.
+Meaning your editor doesn't syntax highlight them and tools like ``pyflakes`` or ``pylint`` can't analyze them.
+That is, every tool you normally have at your disposal for understanding your code is rendered useless.
 Ever noticed a bug while programming because your editor didn't syntax highlight a keyword because you'd typo'd it?
 I have, quite a few times actually.
 Not once while writing a doctest though.
 I usually found out about those in the middle of 7000 line error messages.

 They encourage weak assertions
 ------------------------------

-Give a test like:
+Given a test like:

 .. sourcecode:: python